Krogan77/PyChronos/readme.md

 ![PyChronos Interface](/images/screenshot-demo.png)

 ## Features
-- Start and stop stopwatches at will
+- Start and stop stopwatches at will.
-- Stopwatches continue to run even after you close the application
+- Stopwatches continue to run even after you close the application.
-- Restart a stopwatch as many times as necessary
+- Restart a stopwatch as many times as necessary.
 - Rename and delete stopwatches at will.

 ## Technologies used